BirdeeHub/birdeeSystems/common/birdeevim/README.md

 It uses [`lze`](https://github.com/BirdeeHub/lze) for lazy loading, which has a very similar plugin spec to [`lz.n`](https://github.com/nvim-neorocks/lz.n).

-Is it better than lz.n?
+- Is it better than lz.n?
 No not really.

+- Is it faster?
+No its basically the same.

-Is it different from lz.n despite having more or less the same spec fields?
-Yes.
+- Does it work completely differently from lz.n despite having more or less the same spec fields?
+  - Yes, although it shares some handler code.